keer1912/WorkerSafety/README.md

 # WorkerSafety

 This project is a wearable IoT-based safety device using M5StickC Plus that automates fall detection and emergency alert systems.
+Its main features includes detecting falls using accelerometer and automatically sends SOS alerts to site office and HQ.
+This wearable device also monitors health-related metrics such as heart rate of construction workers.
+This project aims to reduce emergency response to incidents, enable real-time hazard detection, and provide consistent safety compliance.

 ## Hardware and Software Components